politie/breeze-kickstarter/README.md

 }
 ```

-Storm topologies can also be defined in xml.
+Storm topologies can also be defined in Spring XML.

 ```xml
 <?xml version="1.0" encoding="US-ASCII"?>